Should You Carry Flares When Paddling?

-Small rocket aerial flares only rise 100-150m (300- 500 ft) and only burn around 5-7 seconds so they can be easily missed, especially if you are paddling in remote locations.
-A parachute flare rises 300m (1000 ft) and burns for around 40 seconds so there is a better chance of someone seeing it so may be better for more remote regions.
+Small rocket aerial flares only rise 100-150 meters (300- 500 ft) and only burn around 5-7 seconds, so they can be easily missed, especially if you are paddling in remote locations.
+A parachute flare rises 300 meters (1000 ft) and burns for around 40 seconds so there is a better chance of someone seeing it, so they may be better for more remote regions.

-Even if someone sees a flare, they will know that someone is in distress within an approximate area, but they still have to find you, and while it gets rescuers closer, flares don’t completely solve the problem.
+Even if someone sees a flare all they will know is that someone is in distress within an approximate area.
+Rescuers still have to find you and while flares help get rescuers closer, they don’t completely solve the problem.